 The U.S. Department of Health and Human Services Assistant Secretary for Technology Policy created TEFCA to make more health information available electronically to appropriate organizations and individuals who need it - including public health agencies.
+TEFCA and Public Health

 The Trusted Exchange Framework and Common AgreementTM (TEFCATM) is a framework for health information sharing across the United States.

-Among its many benefits for healthcare, it will make it possible for you as a public health agency to receive case reports and request health records electronically from healthcare providers, other public health agencies, pharmacies, laboratories, and other TEFCA-connected organizations.
+Among its many benefits for healthcare, it will make it possible for you as a public health agency to receive case reports and request health records electronically from: